Technical Issues - Designs on Multiple Substrates

-DESIGN 2.61.0317 adds Edit...Reverse Segment to the Groups Mode design editor.
+DESIGN 2.61.0317 added Edit...Reverse Segment to the Groups Mode design editor.
 This helps users combine designs onto one or more substrates.
-While designs can also be reversed in the Design Macro editor, it may be more intuitive to do so in the Groups Mode editor.
+While designs can also be reversed in the Design Macro editor, it may be more simpler to do so in the Groups Mode editor.

 This section reviews a technique for combining multiple designs.
 Both entrance medium (AIR) and exit medium (SUB) have index 1.0.
 Previously designed Lowpass and Highpass filters are opened in the Groups Mode macro editor as shown here.
 When treated as a normal one-side design, the H layer will be next to the glass substrate.